 With moguls and aerials placing restrictions on maneuvers that could be attempted — done in an effort to improve athlete safety — many skiers began to question whether their sport was in danger of losing its creativity and its ability to progress.
 Chief among them was a mogul skier, Mike Douglas.

-Douglas and others were drawn to what was happening in the world of snowboarding, which had recently undergone a freestyle revolution of its own.
+Douglas and others were drawn to what was happening in the world of snowboarding, which recently had undergone a freestyle revolution of its own.
 Many resorts now had halfpipes and terrain parks but restricted them to snowboarders only.
-Skiers started storming those parks to prove that they could land the same tricks that snowboarders were doing, and over time, credibility for freeskiing was earned.
-Douglas also helped pioneer the invention of twin-tip skis — skis that featured tips on both ends, allowing skiers to take-off and land switch (backwards).
+Skiers started storming those parks to prove they could land the same tricks snowboarders were doing, and over time, credibility for freeskiing was earned.
+Douglas also helped pioneer the invention of twin-tip skis — skis that featured tips on both ends, allowing skiers to take-off and land switch (backward).

-Freeskiing currently includes the disciplines of halfpipe and slopestyle, which were both added to the Olympic program for Sochi, as well as big air, new in to the program for 2022.
+Freeskiing includes the disciplines of halfpipe and slopestyle, which both were added to the Olympic program for the 2014 Sochi Winter Olympics, as well as big air, which debuted on the Olympic stage in 2022.